jschuel/MIGDAL_simulator/docs/source/Simulating Primary Tracks.md

 7. Now `C_recoil_dir`, and `F_recoil_dir` should each have `COLLISON.txt` and `EXYZ.txt` output files from TRIM.
 Verify this is the case.

+8. In the RCTRIM directory, run `python3 conversions.py`.
+This converts the `COLLISON.txt` and `EXYZ.txt` files into numpy arrays.

-8. In the RCTRIM directory, run `python3 create_recoils.py`.
+9. In the RCTRIM directory, run `python3 create_recoils.py`.
 This will create an NR primary tracks file consisting of `N_recoils` of `recoil_species_generated` that will be written to `output_dir` as specified in the `RCTRIM_settings` heading of `configuration.yaml`.
 The energy distribution of these recoils should follow the expected recoil energy spectrum induced by elastic scattering of 2.5 MeV DD-induced neutrons.

-9. Re-do step 8 for the other recoil_species if you would like.
+10. Re-do steps 8-9 for the other recoil_species if you would like.

 ## Generating Migdal primary tracks